Chicago Amputation Lawyers

 Contact Power Rogers Today

-If someone else’s negligent, reckless or wrongful action resulted in your amputation, contact our Chicago personal injury lawyers at Power Rogers.
+If someone else’s negligent, reckless or wrongful action resulted in your amputation, contact our Chicago amputation lawyers at Power Rogers.
 We have represented thousands of clients throughout the Chicago area since we first opened our doors, and through our tireless efforts have recovered more than $4 billion in verdicts and settlements.
 Fill out our online form to request a free case consultation, or give us a call at (312) 313-0202 to speak with a member of our firm today.